-Today, that's beginning to happen!
-From Top City Thursdays during the warm months where stores and restaurants stay open late for downtown workers and their friends and colleagues, to parades on St. Patrick's Day and just about any other holiday, to outside dining to loft and apartment living.
-It's happening in downtown.
-Farmer's Markets on Saturdays and Wednesday provide healthy food options along with local artists and crafts people who find an outlet for performance and display and sale of their products and services.
+Today, that’s beginning to happen!
+Construction begins March 2014 on a rennovated street scape in downtown that will include new streets, lights, pocket parks, signage and more!
+Watch our progress.
+From stores and restaurants that stay open late during the warm months for downtown workers and their friends and colleagues, to parades on St. Patrick’s Day and just about any other holiday, to outside dining to loft and apartment living, it’s happening in downtown.
+Farmer’s Markets on Saturdays and Wednesday provide healthy food options along with local artists and crafts people who find an outlet for performance and display and sale of their products and services.

-During the first Friday Art Walks many galleries and businesses stay open and people visit the central part of their city for fun and enterainment.
+During the First Friday art walk many galleries and businesses stay open and people visit the central part of their city for fun and enterainment.

 Downtown developments underway or on the horizon include:

-- Restoration of the State Capitol building is nearing completion with a 2012 finish date planned;
+- Restoration of the State Capitol building was completed in late 2013;

 - A soon-to-be rennovated 20th century Jayhawk Theatre;

 - Green space;

 - Rehabilitation of the street scape with new infrastructure and interactive activities;

 - Corporate businesses like Gizmo Pictures, Capitol Federal, GTRUST, U.S. Bank, Clayton Financial Services and Architect One are making investments in their buildings;

 - New venues and restaurants are popping up;